lightkun10/Fierdy-Pandu-Data-Analytics-Portfolio/README.md

 **Description:** Analyzing the current type of mutual bonds data to run a thematic communication campaign for the upcoming government bond investment product with segmenting campaign for each types of consumer.
 **Skills:** data cleaning, data preparation, data communication, data aggregation, exploratory data analysis, cluster analysis
 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib.
-**Results:** the slide deck with thematic communication campaign analysis and recommendations on how to segment different types of consumen of each types.
+**Results:** the slide deck with thematic communication campaign analysis and recommendations on how to segment different types of consumers of each type.